opentk/opentk.net/learn/appendix_opengl/debug_callback.md

 > [!TIP]
 > Using synchronous output may decrease your performance significantly as OpenGL
-> cannot deffer command execution to other threads and forces validation of
+> cannot defer command execution to other threads and forces validation of
 > parameters immediately.
 However, this will allow you to easily break in the
 > callback function to analyze the situtaion, such as viewing the stack trace
 > and finding the culprit code.
 Otherwise the graphics driver is allowed to